jasonmb626/mySetups/VSCode_Setup.md

 ```

 #### Configure keybindings.json (Probably only necessary on Linux.
 Linux defaults are weird.
 Make them better match Windows.)

-Because vim has taken over normal Cut/Copy/Pase use these if you need non-vim cut/copy/paste and you're having trouble with Ctrl+C/X/V (though there's an entry below to compensate).

-- Ctrl+Insert instaed of Ctrl+C
-- Shift+Insert instead of Ctrl+V
-- Shift+Delete instead of Ctrl+X

 ```json
   {